 The only scenario that could have topped Shatner’s flight today was if his former co-star Leonard Nimoy (Star Trek‘s iconic ‘Commander Spock’) had lived to accompany him on the ‘New Shepard NS-18’ voyage, a scenario which would have certainly excited the residents of Vulcan, Alberta, Canada.
 (Nimoy led a parade in Vulcan on 23 April 2010 that celebrated the town’s status as ‘official Star Trek capital of Canada.’)

-In addition to actor William Shatner, the other NS-18 crewmembers were Audrey Powers, Blue Origin’s Vice President of Mission & Flight Operations, Dr. Chris Boshuizen, an Australian who today became the third Australian to venture into space and a former National Aeronautics and Space Administration (NASA) engineer and co-founder of Planet Labs, and Glen de Vries, Vice-Chair, Life Sciences & Healthcare, Dassault Systèmes and the co-founder of Medidata.
+In addition to actor William Shatner, the other NS-18 crewmembers were Audrey Powers, Blue Origin’s Vice President of Mission & Flight Operations, Dr. Chris Boshuizen, an Australian who today became the third Australian to venture into space, and who is also a former National Aeronautics and Space Administration (NASA) engineer and co-founder of Planet Labs, and Glen de Vries, Vice-Chair, Life Sciences & Healthcare, Dassault Systèmes and the co-founder of Medidata.

-The moniker ‘Blue Origin’ refers to the blue Earth and one of the first quality colour photographs of our planet home was taken during Alan B. Shepard Jr.’s 1961 flight.
-Notably, according to Blue Origin, the Blue Origin launch system ‘is named after Mercury astronaut Alan B. Shepard Jr., the first American to go to space’ and the firm says ‘New Shepard is our reusable suborbital rocket system designed to take astronauts and research payloads past the Kármán line – the internationally recognized boundary of space.’
-The Kármán line (or von Karman line) is a nebulous demarcation between the Earth’s atmosphere and what we commonly refer to as outer space.
+The moniker ‘Blue Origin’ refers to the Earth as it appears in space and one of the first quality colour photographs of our planet was taken during Alan B. Shepard Jr.’s.
+1961 flight.
+Notably, according to Blue Origin, their launch system ‘is named after Mercury astronaut Alan B. Shepard Jr., the first American to go to space’.
+The firm says ‘New Shepard is our reusable suborbital rocket system designed to take astronauts and research payloads past the Kármán line – the internationally recognized boundary of space.’
+The Kármán line (or ‘von Karman line’) is a nebulous demarcation between the Earth’s atmosphere and what we commonly refer to as outer space.
 The Fédération aéronautique internationale (FAI) designates the Kármán line as the beginning of outer space, which according to the organization begins at 100 kilometres (54 nautical miles, 62 miles or 330,000 feet) above mean sea level.

 A Mercury Redstone booster had been chosen.
-The Mercury-Redstone Launch Vehicle was developed from the U.S. Army’s Redstone ballistic missile, and the first stage was based upon the Jupiter-C launch vehicle.
-NASA took the decision to adopt the U.S. Army’s liquid-fueled Redstone ballistic missile for its sub-orbital flights because the booster was a known quantity, being the oldest in the US military’s inventory.
-The Redstone had been actively utilised since 1953, and had completed many successful flights.
+The vehicle was developed from the U.S. Army’s Redstone ballistic missile, and the first stage was based upon the Jupiter-C. NASA took the decision to adopt the U.S. Army’s liquid-fueled Redstone ballistic missile for its sub-orbital flights because the booster was a known quantity, being the oldest in the U.S. military’s inventory.
+The Redstone had been actively utilised since 1953, and they had completed many successful flights.
 The selection was a confidence builder in an era of newly-designed launch booster failures.

 Alan Shepard’s Freedom 7’s flight duration was slightly in excess of 15 minutes.
 The craft attained an altitude of 187.5 kilometres or 101.2 nautical miles (116.5 statute miles,) and travelled downrange 487.3 kilometres or 263.1 nautical miles (302.8 statute miles).

-Six decades later, Blue Origin created the company’s ‘New Shepard rocket and spaceflight system’ using the latest in electronic computer design and manufacturing, rather than ‘slide rule’ mechanical analog computer calculation methods often employed by the Mercury Redstone designers.
+Six decades later after Shepard reached space, Blue Origin created the company’s ‘New Shepard rocket and spaceflight system’ using the latest in electronic computer design and manufacturing.
 Named after Mercury astronaut Alan B. Shepard, Jr., New Shepard is Blue Origin’s reusable and ‘fully autonomous’ suborbital rocket system designed to take astronauts and research payloads past the Kármán line.
 On 20 July 2021 the intrepid firm boosted its initial human crew skyward.
 The flight lasted some 10 minutes, and the relatively roomy crew capsule easily climbed past the Line.

-Built for multiple uses, the family of Blue Engines is ‘designed to power the next generation of rockets for commercial, civil, national security [defence] and human spaceflight.’
+Built for multiple uses, Blue Engines are ‘designed to power the next generation of rockets for commercial, civil, national security [defence] and human spaceflight.’
 All Blue Engines and propulsion subsystems are thoroughly tested and qualified at the Blue Origin test centre not far from Van Horn, Texas.